vari-bbc/Intro_to_Linux_for_HPC/docs/03_bioinfx_example.md

 ## TACAGTTTGCAAAAGATGTCCAGATGGGTTCTTCTCAAATGAGACGTCATCTAAAGCACCCTG
 ```

+Notice that `SRR1039520_1.fastq.gz` and `SRR1039520_2.fastq.gz` files have the same read IDs.
+Valid paired fastq files always have matching read IDs throughout the entire file.

-## Use `wc` to see how many reads are in a fastq file and how long they are.
+Next, we can figure out how many reads are in a fastq file using `wc -l`.

-Remember that we can use `man wc` to see what the different options such as `-l` and `-m` do.

-This command counts the new line characters at the end of each line.
-Typically, this corresponds to the number of lines in a file.
 Recall that each read is represented by 4 lines in a fastq file, so we need to divide the results of `wc -l` by 4 to get the number of reads.

 ```bash